 Be real with yourself, and others too

-When speaking with world famous motivator Tony Robbins, we learn how weakness can often translate to a strength.
+When speaking with world-famous motivator Tony Robbins, we learn how weakness can often translate to strength.
 If utilized in the right way.
 In this segment, Robbins discusses anxiety with the author and explains how he writes down his anxieties every single morning, for acknowledging such feelings is far more beneficial than trying to ignore them.
 Similarly, Tim Ferriss discusses his own personal problems throughout the book which include his battles with anxiety, depression and even suicidal thoughts.